yacekmm/testingDemo/README.md

 # What is it about?

 This is a part of live coding session of the lecture.

 Slides you can find in the `Automatic tests: You won't find it in a book.pdf` file.

-Session recording will soon also be attached.
+Session recording is here: https://www.youtube.com/watch?v=_7vfW3DpZvU

 # How to navigate branches